 So I’m going to walk through step by step, the way I straighten my hair.
-I thought it would be a good idea, since I get a lot of questions on how it is that I manage to straighten my very big and long hair all on my own, under and hour.
+I thought it would be a good idea since I get a lot of questions on how it is that I manage to straighten my very big and long hair all on my own, in under an hour.

 Styling Long Wavy Hair – Straightening Long and Wavy Hair

 Items I use:

 I usually divide my hair into 3 parts: 1/3 of my hair from the back till the region just above my ears, I then divide the remaining hair into two and fix them on each side on the upper part of the head.